Royal Malay Regiment

-The Royal Malay Regiment (Rejimen Askar Melayu DiRaja; Jawi: ريجيمن عسکر ملايو دراج) is the premier unit of the Malaysian Army's two infantry regiments.
+The Royal Malay Regiment (Rejimen Askar Melayu DiRaja; Jawi: ريجيمن عسکر ملايو دراج) is the premier unit of the Malaysian Army's three infantry regiments.
 At its largest, the Malay Regiment comprised 27 battalions.
 At present, three battalions are parachute trained and form part of the Malaysian Army Rapid Deployment Force.
-Another battalion has been converted into a mechanised infantry battalion while the remaining battalions are standard light infantry.
-The 1st Battalion Royal Malay Regiment acts as the ceremonial foot guards battalion for the Yang di-Pertuan Agong, and is usually accompanied by the Central Band of the Royal Malay Regiment.
+Another three battalions have been converted into mechanised infantry battalions while the remaining battalions are standard light infantry.
+The 1st Battalion Royal Malay Regiment acts as the ceremonial foot guards battalion for the King of Malaysia, and is usually accompanied by the Central Band of the Royal Malay Regiment.
 As its name suggests, the regiment only recruits ethnic Malays.

 History

-Beginning in 1920, Malay rulers led by Sultan Alang Iskandar Shah (Sultan of Perak), Tuanku Muhamad Ibni Yam Tuan Antah (Negeri Sembilan), Raja Chulan (Perak Royal Family), and Dato Abdullah Haji Dahan (Undang Luak Rembau) urged the British colonial office to raise an army regiment from the local population.
-At the time various British and Indian Army battalions (including the Burma Rifles) provided security for the Malay States.
-On 23 November 1932 the War Office approved the formation of the Malay Regiment as a locally raised regiment of the British Army.
-Then on 23 January 1933, the Federal Consultative Council passed the Malay Regiment Act as Act No. 11.
-Funding of $70,000 was also approved for the purchase of the Kong Sang Rubber Estate in Port Dickson for use as the Recruit Training Centre.
+Beginning in 1920, local rulers in British Malaya, led by Sultan Iskandar (Sultan of Perak), Tuanku Muhammad (Yang di-Pertuan Besar of Negeri Sembilan, Raja Chulan (Perak royalty) and Abdullah Dahan (Undang of Rembau) urged Britain's Colonial Office to raise an infantry regiment from the colonial population.
+During this period, British and Indian troops, including the Burma Rifles, were stationed in Malaya for internal security duties.
+On 23 November 1932, the War Office approved the formation of the Malay Regiment as a British Colonial Auxiliary Forces unit consisting of British officers and Malayan other ranks.
+Shortly afterwards on 23 January 1933, the Federated Malay States passed the Malay Regiment Act, which stipulated that $70,000 of government funds would be used to purchase the Kong Sang Rubber Estate in Port Dickson and convert it into a military recruit training centre for the regiment's new recruits.